 Reminder: The HPRP grant will be made by means of a grant agreement executed by HUD and the grantee.
 The three-year deadline to expend funds begins when HUD signs the grant agreement.
 Grantees should ensure that sufficient planning is in place to begin to expend funds shortly after grant agreement.

-a sub grantee is defined as the organization to which the grantee provid funds.
+l.
+Check the process(es) that the grantee pla a sub grantee is defined as the organization funds.

+•

 X Competitive Process

 ☐ Formula Allocation

-Other (Specify:)
+Other (Specify: